Thanksgiving Stuffing Recipe – 5 Points +

 - Pour broth over bread cubes and combine gently until all bread cubes are saturated.

-- Gently mix in the egg substitute.
+- Gently mix in the egg.

 - Place stuffing into the oven and bake for about 20 minutes, or until stuffing reaches desired texture.